 The Kitsap Sailing and Rowing Foundation (KSRF) was founded in 2006 as an outcome of a Leadership Kitsap Program.
 With a successful sailing program running for eight years as a Kitsap County Parks and Recreation program, the KSRF focused attention on starting a rowing program.
 Clam Island Rowing was founded in 2013 with John Lind as coach and Bridget Burke as the coordinator.
 After two seasons as a Kitsap County Parks and Recreation program, Clam Island left the County and became a Port of Silverdale Program.
 In 2017 Clam Island Rowing became its own non-profit organization.

 Our Fall 2013 membership increased to seventeen rowers.
 We rowed four days a week.
 Many of our rowers have rowed in college and are thrilled there is a rowing program in Silverdale.
 “I have always wanted to row.” is a often heard reason why our novice rowers sign up for the their first LTR.
 We have a diverse group of men and women who have common passion for rowing.

 Our fleet increased again in the winter.
 We collected two eights donated to us by Mount Baker Rowing in Seattle.
 John Lind purchased a launch to be used for the upcoming Spring Season.
 Silverdale Plumbing allowed us to move our boats from a gravel parking space to our current home the Rowing Alley next to the Port of Silverdale.

 Coach Lind retired again from coaching after the Spring 2014 season, but is always there to inspire us.

 Presently, we are a 30 member club and are rowing six days a week.
-We have 11 different boats going out.
-Whew!
-That is a lot to accomplish in two years.
+That is a lot to accomplish in five years.

 Please contact us for further details.